 Avoid dish soap that’s potentially harmful but still gets the job done.
 The ATTITUDE Non-Toxic Ecologo Certified Baby Dish Soap is free of fragrance, dyes and chlorine.
-It scores an “A” on Environmental Working Group. (source)
+It’s also EWG Verified, the highest ranking on EWG. (source)

 GREENGUARD Gold Nursing Chair & Ottoman